How to put in and take out your hearing aid

 If your hearing aid does not have an extraction cord:

-- Now gently push up on your ear with your thumb.
+- Now gently push your ear upward with your thumb.
 This will push the hearing aid out of your ear canal.
-You can make chewing movements to help.
+You can make chewing movements to assist you.
 The jaw movements will loosen your hearing aid.
-This will make it easier for you to remove.
+This will make it easier for you to remove it.

 - Once your hearing aid protrudes far enough from your ear canal, you can grasp it with your thumb and forefinger and pull it out.

-- Hook your hearing aid out from behind your ear and bring it in front of your ear.
+- Get your hearing aid out from behind your ear and bring it in front of your ear.

 - Grab the small screen or earmold with your thumb and forefinger.

-- Now carefully pull the earmold out of your ear.
+- Now gently pull the earmold out of your ear.

 Once you remove your hearing aid from your ear in the evening, you should perform routine daily cleaning.
-For proper care and cleaning you can find useful tips and advice here..
+For proper care and cleaning you can find here useful tips and advice.